What is Starch?

 What is starch used for in chemistry?

 Starch and cellulose are two polymers that are very similar.
-They’re both made of the same monomer, glucose, and have glucose-based repeat units.
-There is just one distinction.
-The glucose repeat units in starch are all directed in the same direction.
+They both are made of the same monomer, glucose, and have glucose-based repeating units.
+Only one difference is there between starch and cellulose.
+In starch, all the glucose repeat units are oriented in the same direction.